 Do I have a say in sharing my images on social media?

 I know there’s curiosity out there about the images I post & use to promote my business and the answer is I have permission from the family--otherwise the photos don’t get posted.
 Yes, you absolutely have a say in what gets used on social media, including what is used in my portfolio and even my marketing materials.
-We’ll talk about your preference so I have a good understanding how you envision seeing your story told.
+We’ll talk about your preferences so I have a good understanding of how you envision seeing your story.
 What happens if you only want to share a select few images or none at all?
 That’s totally okay, too.
 Most families I work with approve around 80% of the final images they receive, some more and some much less.

 Why is Birth Photography Such an Investment?